AFLplusplus/LibAFL/docs/src/getting_started/build.md

 $ cargo build --release
 ```

-Note that the `--release` flag is optional for development, but you needed to add it to fuzzing at a decent speed.
+Note that the `--release` flag is optional for development, but you need to add it to do fuzzing at a decent speed.
 Slowdowns of 10x or more are not uncommon for Debug builds.

 The LibAFL repository is composed of multiple crates.